Tech-invite3GPPspaceIETFspace

 3. During the DCMTSI call where it should be used, retrieved from the repository.

-4. Sent through a bootstrap data channel to the local UE A.
+4. Sent through a bootstrap data channel to the local UE A as a response of its request.

-5. Sent through a bootstrap data channel to the remote UE B. This may happen in parallel with and rather independent of step 4.
+5. Sent through a bootstrap data channel to the remote UE B as a response of its request.
+This may happen in parallel with and rather independent of step 4.

 6. Any additional data channels created and used by the data channel application itself are established (logically) between UE A and UE B. Data transmission on data channels shall not start until there is confirmation that both peers have instantiated the data channel, using the same procedures as described for WebRTC in Section 6.5 of RFC 8864.
 The traffic may effectively go through the Data Channel Server, e.g., when the bootstrap and end-to-end data channels have the same anchoring point.
 This traffic may pass across an inter-operator border if UE A and UE B belong to different operators' networks.